Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 Over her lifetime, a woman in the United States has about a one in eight chance of developing breast cancer and a one in 35 chance of dying from the disease.
 According to the American Cancer Society, most women who get breast cancer had no significant risk factors.
 So every woman should educate herself about breast cancer and make breast examinations – including mammograms – a priority.

-"It’s a common misperception that breast cancer is a single disease," says Ruta Rao, MD, a medical oncologist at Rush.
+"It's a common misperception that breast cancer is a single disease," says Rao.

 "Sometimes," Rao says, "patients will wonder, 'my friend is on this pill for her breast cancer, why am I not taking it?' " The answer?
 Like breast cancer, appropriate treatments vary from patient to patient.